MQL-Development/licensemybot_documentation/README.md

 * For MetaTrader 4 (MT4) Indicator
 * For MetaTrader 5 (MT4) Expert Advisor
 * For MetaTrader 5 (MT4) Indicator
+* Special Instruction For MAC and Metatrader's VPS

 # For MetaTrader 4 (MT4) Expert Advisor: